roblee04/Distributed_File_System/submission/README.md

 --------------------------------------------------------------------
 ## Example:

-Suppose we have 2 UVMs with 3 RVMs per UVM, and 5 pooled RVMs.
+Suppose we have 2 UVMs with 3 RVMs per UVM, and 5 pooled RVMs for later allocation.

 Further assume we've already put the 1st UVM/RVM IP addresses in `ips/1/`, and the 2nd in `ips/2/`.
 We also need the middleware IP in `ips/middleware.txt`